CCI-MOC/xdmod-cntr/XdmodAID.md

 Here are the manual steps that I planned on automating:

 ## Backup

+I had quickly implemented a backup process, but this process was deemed not production ready as it used the database as an intermedeary stage as opposed to writing directy to an S3 storage.
+The S3 storage that was initially to be used was recinded and it was decided that we couldn't use the s3 storage that is associated with the MOC as it was going away.
+So automating the backups became a lower priority until an appropriate backup location could be found.

+Here is the manual backup process.

 ```
   1   tar -zcvf etc-xdmod.tgz /etc/xdmod
   2   tar -zcvf usr-share-xdmod.tgz /usr/share/xdmod